bernhardAxonIvy/doc/source/designer-guide/how-to/continuous-integration.rst

 Ivy Projects declare its ids and dependencies in the :ref:`project-deployment-descriptor`.
-This deployment descriptor can be easily edited with the corresponding ivy editor and is stored as Maven Project Object Model (``pom.xml``).
+This deployment descriptor can be easily edited with the corresponding Ivy editor and is stored as Maven Project Object Model (``pom.xml``).
 Therefore each Ivy Project has by default the ``pom.xml`` which is needed by maven to build it.